 (3) Students may be told that "there are no right or wrong answers."

 (4) Decisions are reached, not on the basis of research to accumulate and evaluate evidence, but on personal opinions, feelings, and peer pressure.
-(This amounts to "pooled ignorance," yet is done in the name of teaching kids better ways to "make decisions" and "think critically.")
+This amounts to "pooled ignorance," yet is done in the name of teaching kids better ways to "make decisions" and "think critically."

-(5) Appeals to the authority of Bible, religion, or parents, are discouraged or even disallowed.
+(5) Appeals to the authority of the Bible, religion, or parents, are discouraged or even disallowed.
 If a student appeals to these authorities, he may be asked, "But how do you think it should be?"
 It is assumed throughout that the students are capable of reaching the right decision on the basis of their own current information and opinions without any outside source of factual information or guidance.

-This technique is used in any subject for any grade level.
+This technique may be used in any subject for any grade level.
 Common themes of discussion are death, sex, drugs, abortion, suicide, parenting, career choices, etc. Death education is one favorite topic for discussion because humanists believe there is no life after death, and they justify abortion, euthanasia, and suicide.
 They can use Values Clarification to indirectly undermine students' beliefs about these matters.

 7. How much of a role has religion played in the development of your attitude toward death? ...